rajkishorepatra/rajkishorepatra/README.md

 ###

-- :study: Currently pursuing my B.Tech(3rd Year) in ECE at Silicon Institute of Technology, BBSR.
+- :telescope: Currently pursuing my B.Tech(3rd Year) in ECE at Silicon Institute of Technology, BBSR.

 - :telescope: Contributing to frontend and backend for building web applications.